Jinso-o/migration-guide-ebook/03_covert_python.md

 # Chapter 3: Converting an Existing Python Pipeline

 In this chapter, we'll take a common scenario – you already have a Python data pipeline – and walk through how to migrate it to **dlt**.
 We will cover the anatomy of a dlt pipeline, and then provide a step-by-step conversion of a simple pipeline (originally using pandas) into a dlt-powered pipeline with incremental loading.
-The tone and style will follow the same accessible, tutorial-like manner as in Chapter 1.

 ## Anatomy of a dlt Pipeline